 Making an appointment

-- Please bring a face covering or mask if you have one and do not arrive in the building more than 5 minutes before your appointment time.
+- Please continue to bring a face covering or mask if you have one and do not arrive in the building more than 5 minutes before your appointment time.
 (Recognised exemptions to wearing of a face mask still operate for those that it applies to)

 - Please be patient – our phone lines are very busy;

 - Do you have a condition that you can treat at home?
 If you do then please try to do this with advice from either your pharmacist or from NHS online;

 - Do you simply need general advice?
 If you do, can you call 111 for this or visit our website to access e-consult

 - If you think you may have Covid-19, DO NOT go to a GP surgery, pharmacy or hospital.
 Use the NHS111 Online service to find out what to do next: 111.nhs.uk/covid-19;

 - Please help the receptionist by giving them as much information as possible and answer any questions they may have.
 This will help us prioritise calls and have the right clinician call you back.

 - Have you nominated a pharmacy for the transmission of electronic prescriptions?
 This will prevent the need for either you or pharmacy staff from coming to the surgery.
 The nomination of a pharmacy can be done via your online app or speaking to your pharmacist or GP surgery directly.